Online MSN: Public Health Nursing Emphasis

 Medical writing

-What is the difference between a public health nurse and community health nurse?
+What is the difference between an RN and a public health nurse?

 Where can a public health nurse work?